JBoss.orgCommunity Documentation

 A new message processor will be created for each message that arrives to the queue.

-The message itself will be injected to the on_message
+The message itself will be injected to the on_message method.

 You can do whatever you want with it afterwards.
 In our case we want to update the